 If your state does not allow electronic return then use one of the postage-free envelopes available on the FVAP website.
 You can also drop off your ballot request or voted ballot at the nearest U.S. Embassy.
 Here’s a link to the US Embassy in Sydney website.

-Do I have to register for each election individually?
+Do you have to register for each election individually while living abroad?

 Once you have registered for the year, you are eligible to participate in all of the elections for that year.
 Get in the habit of registering every January.
 A simple calendar reminder will help you to not forget.

-Does overseas voting affect my state or federal tax liability?
+Does voting while living abroad affect my state or federal tax liability?